HumaIlyas/Project-5-Mildew-detection-leaves-images-identification/README.md

    * By adding the extra large files in .slugignore file

 ---

----

-## Unfixed Bugs
+# Unfixed Bugs

 - There are no unfixed bugs

 [Back to Table of contents](#table-of-contents)

 ---
 # Deployment

-- The Image Identification was deployed using Code Institute's mock terminal for Heroku.
+- Powdery Mildew Detector was deployed using Code Institute's mock terminal for Heroku.

+## GitHub
+Codeanywhere was used as a development environment where all the changes were committed to git version control system.
+The push command was used in Codeanywhere to save changes into GitHub.

 ## Heroku

-The steps for deployment are as follows:
+**The steps for deployment are as follows:**
 1. Fork or clone this repository
 2. Log in to Heroku and create an App
 3. At the Deploy tab, select GitHub as the deployment method
-4. Select your repository name and click Search.
-Once it is found, click Connect.
+4. Link the Heroku app to the Github repository [Project-5](https://github.com/HumaIlyas/Project-5-Mildew-detection-leaves-images-identification)
 5. Select the branch to be deployed, then click Deploy Branch.
 6. The deployment process should happen smoothly if all deployment files are fully functional
-7. Click now the button Open App on the top of the page to access your App.
+7. When the message appeared "Your app was successfully deployed"
+8. Click on "View" to open the app

-In case of need to change to stack-20 in Heroku will be done by:
+**In case of need to change to stack-20 in Heroku will be done by:**
 1. In Heroku click on Account Settings (under the avatar menu) on the Heroku Dashboard.
 2. Scroll down to the API Key section and click Reveal.
 Copy the key.
 3. Back in your IDE workspace, enter the following command in the terminal: heroku login -i , and enter your email then API key that you copied when prompted.
 4. Then use the command heroku stack:set heroku-20 -a <the_name_of_your_app>
 5. Now deploy again in the Heroku app

 ## [View live website](https://project-5-image-identification-4f5afac6ab95.herokuapp.com/)

 ---
+# Technologies used
+Different technologies were used to complete the contents of Powdery Mildew Detector.

+### GitHub
+* As a software hosting platform to keep project in a remote location.

+### Git
+* As a version-control system tracking.

+### Codeanywhere
+* As a development hosting platform.

+### Heroku
+* Platform as a service offering to carry out application deployment, scaling, and management.

+### Python
+*  As an interpreted, interactive, and object oriented scripting language.

+---
 # Data Analysis and Machine Learning Libraries

-Main list of the libraries used in the project of Image Identification and some examples of how these libraries were used is provided below.
+Main list of the libraries used in the project of Powdery Mildew Detection and some examples of how these libraries were used is provided below.
-* **numpy:** It is an open-source, python library used for working with arrays.
+* **Numpy:** It is an open-source, python library used for working with arrays.
 NumPy offers comprehensive mathematical functions, random number generators, linear algebra routines.
-* **pandas:** It is an open-source, python package used for working with data sets.
+* **Pandas:** It is an open-source, python package used for working with data sets.
 It has functions for analyzing, cleaning, exploring, and manipulating data.
-* **matplotlib:** It is a cross-platform, data visualization and graphical plotting library for python.
+* **Matplotlib:** It is a cross-platform, data visualization and graphical plotting library for python.
-* **seaborn:** It is Python data visualization library based on Matplotlib.
+* **Seaborn:** It is Python data visualization library based on Matplotlib.
 It will be used to visualize random distributions.
-* **plotly:** It is an interactive, open-soource, and browser-based gra6.
+* **Plotly:** It is an interactive, open-soource, and browser-based gra6.
 Tensorflow: It is an open-sourec machine learning platform focused on deep neural networks.phing library.
 Used to create visualisations within Jupyter notebooks to present the data.
-* **streamlit:** It is used to create web apps for data science and machine learnin
+* **Streamlit:** It is used to create web apps for data science and machine learnin
-* **scikit-learn:**
+* **Scikit-learn:**
-* **tensorflow-cpu:** It is an open-source machine learning platform focused on deep neural networks.
+* **Tensorflow:** It is an open-source machine learning platform focused on deep neural networks.
-* **keras:**
+* **Keras:**
-* **keras-tuner:** is used to to create Keras tuning model for hyperparameter optimization
+* **Keras-tuner:** is used to to create Keras tuning model for hyperparameter optimization
-* **protobuf:**
+* **Protobuf:**
 * **Joblib:** It is a set of tools to provide lightweighting pipelining in Python.
 * **PIL:** Python Imaging Library is a free and open-source additional library for the Python programming language that adds support for opening, manipulating, and saving many different image file formats.

 ---
 # Credits

-To complete the contents of Image Identification: Mildew Detection in Cherry Leaves, I learned coding and collected the information from different sources.
+To complete the contents of Powdery Mildew Detection: Powdery Mildew Detection in Cherry Leaves, I learned coding and collected the information from different sources.

 - Learned Python coding from [Code Institute](https://learn.codeinstitute.net/)
 - Used Code Institute student template [template](Code-Institute-Solutions/milestone-project-mildew-detection-in-cherry-leaves)
 - Collected information on good and bad coding practices from:
   - [Documenting Python Code](https://realpython.com/documenting-python-code/)
-- The description on the malaria detection in blood cells provided by the tutor of the Code Institute with [Malaria Detection](Code-Institute-Solutions/WalkthroughProject01) and app [Malaria Detector](https://malaria-predictor.onrender.com/) was useful as well as an inspiration to design [Image Identification](https://github.com/HumaIlyas/mildew-detection-image-identification).
+- The description on the malaria detection in blood cells provided by the tutor of the Code Institute with [Malaria Detection](https://github.com/Code-Institute-Solutions/WalkthroughProject01) and an app [Malaria Detector](https://malaria-predictor.onrender.com/) was useful as well as an inspiration to work on the project [Powdery Mildew Detection](https://github.com/HumaIlyas/Project-5-Mildew-detection-leaves-images-identification) and design an app [Powdery Mildew Detector](https://project-5-image-identification-4f5afac6ab95.herokuapp.com/).
 - The information on how to build keras tuning model for hyperparameter optimization was collected from [Tensorflow](https://www.tensorflow.org/tutorials/keras/keras_tuner) and [KerasTuner](https://keras.io/keras_tuner/)

 ## Content
 - The cherry with leaf icon in the dashboard.py file was taken from [Cherry Emoji](https://emojicombos.com/cherry).
 - The details about the powdery mildew were found at [Powdery mildew](https://en.wikipedia.org/wiki/Powdery_mildew)

 ## Acknowledgements
 - I acknowledge all the tutors and fellow students at [Slack](https://app.slack.com/client/T0L30B202/D03PENWED0F) for their guidance and assistance to complete Image Identification.
 - I acknowledge [Precious Ijege](https://www.linkedin.com/in/precious-ijege-908a00168/) for mentor support and finishing touches.